New 3M CEO eyes natural resources, aero for growth

 “We have been in those markets for some time,” Thulin told analysts during a conference call after posting quarterly earnings on Tuesday.
 “But at least in my mind, and the organization’s mind here in total, we have not given full attention in terms of additional investment in order to accelerate our growth.”

 Other companies have been looking to boost business in the natural resources sector.
-Caterpillar Inc, for instance, has in recent years increased profit by diving into the area via acquisitions in the mining sector.
+Caterpillar Inc (CAT.N), for instance, has in recent years increased profit by diving into the area via acquisitions in the mining sector.

 “If you look at the play for natural resources, it’s a huge market globally,” said Kevin Walkush, business analyst for Jensen Investment Management.
 He cited an “energy renaissance” taking place in the United States, with natural gas and oil exploration increasing, as one example of why 3M would more aggressively chase this business.